nchavez1/classes/class-03/README.md

         }

 In this example, `processQuakes` is a callback function.
-It gets called after the GeoJSON is loaded and parsed into the `quakes` argument.
+It gets called after the GeoJSON is loaded and parsed into the `quakes` argument, which is a JavaScript Object.
-If everything worked okay, the variable `err` is Null (so `(err)` evaluates to `false`).
+If everything works okay, the variable `err` is Null (so `(err)` evaluates to `false`).
-Otherwise, "err" is an object that indicates the error, in which case `(err)` evaluates to true and the function returns early.
+Otherwise, `err` is an object that indicates the error that was encountered, in which case `(err)` evaluates to true and the function returns early.

-You can get this code to work in an Observable notebook, but it's not straightforward if you're using lots of cells.
+You can get this V4 D3 code to work in an Observable notebook, but it's not straightforward unless all the code is in a single cell.

-Instead, the slick (modern) way to load data with D3 is described in [Introduction to data](https://beta.observablehq.com/@mbostock/introduction-to-data).
+Instead, the slick (modern) way to load data with Version 5 of D3, as described in [Introduction to data](https://beta.observablehq.com/@mbostock/introduction-to-data).
 It's slick because the latest version of D3.js uses JavaScript's relatively new `Promise` and `fetch` capabilities.
-The JavaScript "Promise" API makes it easier to work with asynchronous values.
+The JavaScript `Promise` API makes it easier to work with asynchronous values.
-"Promise"s represent values that are not yet known, but that will be known in the future.
+`Promise`s represent values that are not yet known, but will be known in the future.

 If you're loading JSON, then you don't even need D3.
 The following line does the same thing with JavaScript's built-in JSON parser.